 Invasive: See notes below.

 Names: The genus name Leucanthemum is from the Greek leukos, meaning "white," and anthemon, meaning "flower," and resembling the Ox's eye.
 The species name, vulgare, means "common".
 This plant in previous times was called “Marguerite”, the old French name for the flower.
 “Marguerite,” is from the petal pulling game "He loves me, he loves me not" ('effeuiller la Marguerite' in the French).
-The author name for the plant classification, ‘Lam.’, is for Jean-Baptiste Lamarck (1744-1829) French naturalist who published on botany and zoology and is known for his theory of the inheritance of acquired characteristics.
+The author name for the plant classification, ‘Lam.’, is for Jean-Baptiste Lamarck (1744-1829) French naturalist and biologist, an early proponent of evolution who among other things, published the 3 volume Flore francaise.
 In previous time the plant was classified as Chrysanthemum leucanthemum)

 Comparisons: It is unlikely you will mistake this plant for another but there is in Minnesota another immigrant - The Giant Daisy, Leucanthemella serotina, which is a larger plant, more leaves, similar number of ray florets but many fewer disc florets.
-That species is rarely found and the DNR does not even provide any county data for it.
+That species is rarely found and the DNR plant survey reports it only for Cass and St. Louis Counties.
+(2019)

 Above: Stems of Oxeye branch very sparingly near the top.
 Each branch has only one flower.
 Drawing courtesy of Kurt Stüber's Online Library.

 Below: 1st photo - The flattened central disc of numerous yellow disc florets and one flower on the top of the stem is characteristic.
-2nd photo - The upper stem leaves are without stalks, a few teeth and a pinnatifid base.
+2nd photo - The upper stem leaves are without stalks, a few teeth and a few small lobes at the base.

 Below: 1st photo - The outer white ray florets are fertile (styles visible in photo) as are the inner disc florets which are bisexual.
 2nd photo - The phyllaries of the flower head are in several overlapping series with brown margins